gnur/tobab/README.md

 - download an appropriate release from the releases page
 - place a `tobab.toml` file somewhere and set the env var `TOBAB_CONFIG` var to that location
-- configure the google key and secret by creating a new [oauth application](https://developers.google.com/identity/protocols/oauth2/web-server)
 - make sure port 80 and port 443 are routed to the host you are running it on
 - start tobab with appropriate permissions to bind on port 80 and 443
 - add routes using the CLI or the API